lorenwest/node-monitor/README.md

     value - A numeric value to add to the monitor.
 Default = 1.
 If this is a Date object, the number of milliseconds between the Date object and Date.now() is added to the monitor.
-    data - An optional object to pass on to the event logger
+    data - An optional object to pass on to the event logger.
+May be specified as the second argument in place of value (in which case value will default to 1).

   Output:
     The named monitor object (for chaining)